donatasrep/donatas.repecka/_posts/2021-04-27-Performance-comparison.md

 ## Conclusion

-During this experiment I have not found anything that would be unexpected apart from some minor things.
+During this experiment I have not found anything that would be ground breaking or new.
+Nevertheless, I the findings are extremelly useful for myself.
 The main takeaways are:

 * Pure python is slow.
 * Optimised python libraries can give you approximately C/C++ performance.